 If you are starting to think, I don’t want to work on a pattern for an entire week just to make one design- after drafting the front, back, and sleeve block, that’s a good place to stop.
 Like I said above, it's a massive investment of time to draft your own patterns and you can use your blocks to help you fit commercial patterns.
 But if you love drafting the block, and even enjoy the revision process, then that’s a good indication that you will love pattern making and you can proceed to drafting more blocks and manipulating them into actual designs.

 But if you are now of the opinion, “OMG, there is no way I want to spend that much time, there must be another way!!”

 Now, if you are an aspiring designer, and you want to produce and sell clothing- it is UNETHICAL and a form of stealing to take a commercial pattern and turn it into your design and sell it.
 If this is your dream, you either need to hire a patternmaker to make your design or learn pattermaking, because you need to have a production pattern to proceed.

 But if you are wanting to build your own wardrobe, and bring more of your unique perspective and voice to the design of your patterns, then you can choose to alter existing patterns.
 Connie Crawford’s Patternmaking Made Easy and Helen Armstrong’s book that I mentioned above will show you how design elements like collars, plackets, facings, etc. that can change a design to make it more like you want it to look.

-I know this has been a crazy amount of information, and the crazy thing is that I had to stop myself from writing more because its just to dang long of a post!
-I just receive so many emails on the topic that I felt compelled to have real talk on the topic.
+I know this has been a lot of amount of information, and but I totally want to encourage you to get started and head to your local library to check out some of these resources!
 What do you think?
-Is this a skill that you are going to learn in 2017, or are you more interested in altering existing patterns?
+Is this a skill that you are going to learn, or are you more interested in altering existing patterns?